The man shot by police after a domestic incident in Whanganui on Friday night was known to police and had a history of violence.

 He was of Cambodian descent but had lived in New Zealand for about 20 years.

-Central Districts Commander Superintendent Sue Schwalger told a press conference outside the Whanganui Police Station today that Sous was known to the police and had been arrested several times, including for violence.
+Central Districts Commander Superintendent Sue Schwalger told a press conference outside the Whanganui Police Station on Saturday that Sous was known to the police and had been arrested several times, including for violence.

 He had been convicted of a range of offences including family violence.